shehbazj/csc2233/assignment1.md

 The Btrfs file system is a Copy on write file system - i.e. it never updates a block in place.
 When an overwrite occurs, it writes to another position on the disk, making it very suitable for flash drives.
 You will learn more about btrfs in week 8 of the class.

-### Checkpoint 5:
-- Q1 - Create a btrfs File system on your workload device.
+- Create a btrfs File system on your workload device.
 One can do this using the `mkfs.btrfs` command.
 Read the output of mkfs command.
 In particular, look at "Metadata" parameter in "Block group Profiles".

-- Q2 - Change the disk SSD, and recreate the btrfs file system.
+- Change the disk SSD, and recreate the btrfs file system.
 ```
 sudo su
 echo “0” >  /sys/dev/block/8:16/queue/rotational